udugama/fortherecord/README.md

 ## Running the Application (production environment)

-todo: It is important to use module bundler tool like `webpack` to perform `treeshaking` on dependancies.
-It may help to reduce the application size and may improve performance.

-note: this application uses only one non production dependency.

 run fowllowing command to run excecute the application on dev environment.

 * compile the typescript program.